JingJingJingJingJingJing/temp/readme.md

 by DAVID BANisAR AND SIMON DAVIES OF PRIVACY INTERNATIONALt
 - Privacy in the Digital Age: A Review of Information Privacy Research in Information Systems
-Author(s): France Bélanger and Robert E. Crossler
+Author(s): France Bélanger and Robert E. Crossler
 - Characteristics of Internet Users and Their Privacy Concerns Yue “Jeff” Zhang PhD , Jim Q. Chen PhD & Kuang-Wei Wen PhD
 - Development of Measures of Online Privacy Concern and Protection for Use on the Internet